rackerlabs/rackspace-how-to/content/rackspace-email/renamed-email-address-configuration-for-outlook-2016-on-mac.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).

-After you have renamed a Rackspace Email address, your devices such as desktop computers, laptops, and mobile phones receive new email only after you configure them to connect to the new email address.

-Warning: If the old email address connects via POP, you need to migrate the POP data to an IMAP account so that no data is lost in the rename configuration.
-Follow the instructions in [Migrate from a POP server to IMAP in Outlook for Mac](/how-to/migrating-from-a-pop-server-to-rackspace-email-imap-using-outlook-2011-mac/).
+**Warning:** If the old email address connects via POP, you must migrate the POP data to an IMAP account so that no data is lost in the rename configuration.
+Follow the instructions in [Migrate from a POP server to IMAP in Outlook for Mac](/how-to/migrating-from-a-pop-server-to-rackspace-email-imap-using-outlook-2011-mac/), before continuing with the instructions for Outlook for 2016 Mac.

-#### Outlook 2016 for Mac
+#### Configure mail settings

-1. Quit **Outlook 2016** by right-clicking the icon and selecting *Quit*.
+1. Quit Outlook 2016 by right-clicking the icon and selecting **Quit**.
 2. Open **Finder** and select **Applications**.
 3. Highlight **Outlook 2016** in the application menu, and right-click the icon.
 4. Click **Show Package Contents**.